InfantEudora/win32_transparent/readme.md

 - [ ] Maybe have some kind of test / example thing.
 - [ ] Most application / game things we have in mind have a 2D asthetic.
 Maybe 2D physics are interesting in a 3D rendered environment.
 - [ ] Bindless textures are a pain and broken.
 Texture Arrays are nicer, and can at least be debugged.
 We can implement atlas in a normal texture, or in a texture array.
+- [ ] Load materials from OBJ file and store them somewhere so they can be indexed / adressed.

 ### Done's
 - [x] Multisampling to a seperate FBO